-Press the button to initiate a VR session or answer an incoming call.
+Press the C button to initiate a VR session or answer an incoming call.

-You can also use the button to interrupt the system feedback and give a command at once.
-See "List of voice commands" and "During a call" in this section for more information.
+You can also use the Cut button to skip through system feedback and to enter commands during a call.
+See "List of voice commands" and "During a call" later in this section for more information.
+PHONE/END Press the button to cancel a VR session or end a call.

-MODE PHONE/FND